cluis-lopez/Pi-K8s/README.md

-# Raspberry Pi Kubernetes cluster to deploy Spring based apps
+# Raspberry Pi Kubernetes cluster

-This document and the companion scripts serve as a short guide to deploy a Kubernetes (K8s) cluster inside a bunch of Raspberry Pi acting as servers.
+This document and the companion scripts serve as a short guide to deploy a Kubernetes (K8s) cluster inside a bunch of Raspberry Pi acting as servers. **Rancher (K3s)** distribution of kubernetes is used as it's available for ARM architectures and fits well into memory scarved devices like Raspberries.
+The example below shows the deployment of a cluster to run multiple replicas of a Spring based webapp that consumes data from a MySQL database that runs on baremetal (out of the cluster) on the Raspberry Pi acting as master node of the K8s cluster as well but following the instructions you may adapt them to deploy any other workloads.

 The ingredients for the recipe are:

-- **3 x Raspberry Pi**: in my case they're two Raspberry Pi 3 with 4 cores, 1GB RAM and one Raspberry Pi 5 with 4 cores and 4GB RAM.
+- **3 x Raspberry Pi**: in my case they're two Raspberry Pi Model 3 with 4 cores, 1GB RAM and one Raspberry Pi model 5 with 4 cores and 4GB RAM.
 The last is confgured as master node while the others are worker nodes.
 1GB RAM is poor but you may run 4/5 Spring-Boot based containers on each as every Spring image container takes about 200MB to run
-- **1 x Standard x86 Laptop**: running Ubuntu in my case but I guess could be running Windows as long as you may install and run Docker on it
+- **1 x Standard x86 Laptop**: running Ubuntu in my case but I guess could be running Windows (or WSL) as long as you may install and run Docker on it

 Optional